flimflam-austin/hugo-cms-test/site/content/quick_reads/20180724-18-07-24-rideshare-dashcam-privacy/index.md

     _key: card-3-94c2c213-d2df-467a-bdde-e4eb7b2aab25
   - order: 3
     body: >-
-      > ‘This is one of those things that’s certainly a breach of our norms, but the law might not be a great way to take care of that yet….
+      > "This is one of those things that’s certainly a breach of our norms, but the law might not be a great way to take care of that yet….
 That could change if the law evolves, but it’s moving pretty slow when it comes to this technology.”